The ‘Hellertion’ and The ‘Heliophon’. Bruno Hellberger & Peter Lertes, Germany, 1929-1936

 The Hellertion (1929)

-The Hellertion,christened after the combination of the inventors names, was a monophonic vacuum tube instrument developed collaboratively by Peter Lertes, an electrical engineer in Leipzig and Bruno Helberger, a well known pianist of his time.
+The Hellertion,christened after the combination of the inventors names, was a monophonic vacuum tube instrument developed collaboratively by Peter Lertes, an electrical engineer in Leipzig and Bruno Helberger from Frankfurt, a well known pianist of his time.
 Several variants of the instrument were constructed with the assistance of Schneider-Opel in Frankfurt, Germany the last of which was known as the Heliophon.

 The Hellertion was the first electronic instruments to use a fingerboard/continuous controller instead of a keyboard manual and was much copied in other later instrument designs such as the Trautonium and the Sonar.
 The fingerboard was a flat metal resistance strip covered in leather which when pressed completed a circuit.
 Depending on where the strip is pressed, a different resistance in the circuit is created altering the voltage sent to the oscillator and thereby producing different pitches.
 The force of the pressure controlled the volume of the output signal.
 The fingerboard was marked to help the performer find the correct pitch on the strip and had a range of approximately five octaves.

 The original instrument had just one fingerboard strip which was gradually increased to four and then on the later models, six aligned in parallel horizontally at the height of a piano keyboard.
 The four and six strip models allowed four and six voice polyphony when the strip could be played simultaneously with fingers and thumbs.
 The Hellertion was occasionally used in concerts as a piano addition, the melody being played with one hand on the Hellertion and the accompaniment being played with the other hand on the piano.
 A version of the Hellertion was produced in 1931 microtonally tuned to 10 divisions of an octave.

 Patent documents of the Hellertion